daverosoff/PreTeXtual/README.md

 #### Installing the Vagrant box

-*Note: this step is required, even if you already have installed PreTeXt.*
+*Note: this step is required, even if you already have installed PreTeXt in some other way.*

 After you have finished importing projects as described above, you will see a menu with several choices.
 Most people will want either "PreTeXt" or "PreTeXt-lite".
 If you need Sage or Asymptote, choose "PreTeXt".
 If you need a full LaTeX installation but not Sage or Asymptote, choose "PreTeXt-lite".
-If you only need to process HTML, you can try "PreTeXt-barebones".
+If you only need to process HTML, you can try "PreTeXt-barebones" (not recommended).
 The last option, "PreTeXt-no-images", is only for testing.

-The full "PreTeXt" option will take between 45 and 60 minutes to download and install.
+The full "PreTeXt" option will take between 45 and 60 minutes, or longer on a slow connection, to download and install.
 The others will take less time, but even the barebones option might take 10 to 15 minutes.
-You should see new windows opening to advise you of progress and reassure you that something is happening, but even if you don't, please don't worry!
-When no more of these windows are visible, open a command shell (Start menu/type `cmd`/hit Enter) and run

-    cd C:\PreTeXt
-    vagrant up

-before you go on to the next step.

-#### Install PreTeXt with one easy step

-*Note: this step is required, even if you already have installed PreTeXt.*

-Note: This step will merge with the previous one in a future release.

-From the Command Palette, run the command `PreTeXtual: Update PreTeXt`.
-If it is not available, try saving an empty file with the `.ptx` extension and try again from within this file.
-You may see a new window open with some `git`-related hieroglyphics.
-A directory named `mathbook` should appear in your `C:\PreTeXt` folder.
-All done!

-#### Adding new projects

-Currently, there is no separate command to add a project.
-There are two ways you can do it by hand.

-##### Add via git

-PreTeXtual has a simple command to clone an existing Git repository into your `C:\PreTeXt` folder.
-Run the command `PreTeXtual: Clone repository` from the Command Palette, and enter the URL of the repository in the input panel.

-Make sure to re-run the `PreTeXtual: Initialize PreTeXt Vagrant` command afterward, to add your new repo to the PreTeXtual project database.

-##### Add by creating directory

-Simply create a directory under `C:\PreTeXt`, put a (possibly empty) root file in it, and re-run the `PreTeXtual: Initialize PreTeXt Vagrant` command, to add your new repo to the PreTeXtual project database.
+Unfortunately, it is not possible at this time for PreTeXtual to provide any progress bar or feedback.
+The Sublime Text window may even appear to hang, with a "(Not responding)" message in the title bar.
+Please don't worry!

+#### Activate the Vagrant box

+*Note.
+Perform this step whenever you start working on a PreTeXt project for the first time after a reboot.*

+In a new Sublime Text window, use the Open Folder command to open your entire `C:\PreTeXt` folder.
+All your projects should appear in the sidebar.
+Then use the Command Palette to run the command `vagrant up`.
+Wait for the text "Running Vagrant...." to disappear from the status bar at the bottom of the window before going on (it may take a minute or two).
+Alternatively, you may select `View/Show Console` from the menu to check the progress of this command, which activates the virtual machine on which you have installed PreTeXt.

 #### Compiling to HTML or PDF

 Now the fun starts.
 In an existing writing project, open any PreTeXt file.
 Make sure that "PreTeXt" is showing in the far lower right corner of the screen.
-Some commands will only be available in PreTeXt mode (provided by the PreTeXtual plugin).
+Some commands will only be available in PreTeXt mode (provided by the PreTeXtual package).
 If your source files end in `.xml` rather than `.ptx` or `.mbx` you will need to do some configuration (use the `PreTeXtual: Set PreTeXt File Exts` command, see below).

 Having opened a PreTeXt file, bring up the build menu by pressing
 <kbd>Ctrl+Shift+B</kbd>.
-Select "Process PreTeXt to HTML" from the menu.
-If
+Select "Process PreTeXt to HTML" from the menu and
-you are watching the sidebar, you will see an `output` folder appear next to your `src` folder.
+click OK when the notification of processing appears.
+If you are watching the sidebar, you will see an `output` folder appear next to your `src` folder.
 If you expand it in the sidebar you can watch the HTML files appear as they are generated.
 When the build is finished, Sublime Text should alert you to this fact with a dialog box.

 **Warning.** The dialog boxes are not very big or very insistent, but they block Sublime Text from continuing.
 If you think your editor has crashed,